Unlock the power of alternative medicine

 Everyday wellbeing 10–15 minute daily routines, short walks, meditation; gradual improvements in mood and sleep Start gently; pause or modify if symptoms worsen

-Cultural and community options such as qigong or elements from traditional Chinese medicine are popular for relaxation and gentle movement.
+Cultural and community examples such as qigong or elements from traditional Chinese medicine are popular for relaxation and gentle movement.
 If herbs or supplements are part of a cultural practice, always discuss them with your oncology team to avoid interactions or timing conflicts with treatment.

-Low‑cost trial idea: try a single community class, a short online guided practice, or one clinic‑recommended session to assess benefit before committing to a longer program.
+Low‑cost trial idea: try a single community class, a short online guided practice or one clinic‑recommended session to assess benefit before committing to a longer program.

 For tailored planning around treatment cycles and personalised energy management, contact Dr Kabonge on +256778320910 — Call Or WhatsApp.